 - (a) Generation and Acquisition of Transferrable Credits. - (1) Upon submission and acceptance of a timely quarterly report, the total number of credits generated through the supply of fuels or blendstocks with carbon intensity values below that of the applicable standard will be deposited in a credit account of the applicable regulated party or credit generator.
 Once banked, credits may be retained indefinitely, retired to meet a compliance obligation, or transferred to other regulated parties or credit generators. - (2) No Retroactive Credit Generation.
 Unless expressly provided elsewhere in this subarticle, no credits may be generated or claimed based on section 95489 provisions, supplying electricity for transportation, or any transaction or activity regarding a transportation fuel for any act occurring in a quarter for which the quarterly reporting deadline has passed.
-Notwithstanding this section, the Executive Officer may remove a credit's provisional status-convert provisional credits to fully transferrable-credits at any time, pursuant to section 95488 (d) and (e).
-Where an application or demonstration pursuant to sections 95488 or 95489 has been completed but not yet approved, the applicant may report transactions in, and the LRT-CBTS-will reflect, information-supporting provisional credits/deficits.
-Such provisional credits may not be used for any purpose until fully recognized.-When the Executive Officer approves the section 95488 or 95489 application or demonstration, the Executive Officer will recognize any such-provisional-credits generated during the quarter in which the approval takes place, and one previous quarter, provided that the application was complete during that previous quarter.
+Notwithstanding this section, the Executive Officer may remove a credit's provisional status at any time, pursuant to section 95488 (d) and (e).
+Where an application or demonstration pursuant to sections 95488 or 95489 has been completed but not yet approved, the applicant may report transactions in the LRT-CBTS.
+When the Executive Officer approves the section 95488 or 95489 application or demonstration, the Executive Officer will recognize any credits generated during the quarter in which the approval takes place, and one previous quarter, provided that the application was complete during that previous quarter.